UniFormal/MMT/src/frameit-mmt/README.md

     {"uri": /* MMT URI */}
     ```

-    Format only given for informational purposes, the game engine should treat fact reference objects opaquely.
-    Do not depend on their internal structure.
+    The game engine may depend on this format (in contrast to, e.g., the format of scroll references).

   </details>